 Certificate of Graduate Study in Assistant Principal

-This twelve-credit certificate consists of four courses:
+This 15-credit certificate consists of five courses:

 EDU 670 Introduction to Educational Leadership